elijahsandler/3520-graphing-wrapper/README.md

   - Matplot++ requires [gnuplot](http://www.gnuplot.info/ "gnuplot"), which looks like a virus, but isn't
 - [Commata](https://github.com/furfurylic/commata "Commata"), a header only library for reading CSVs
   - Requires C++17

+## `get_weather.py` and `worldcities_temp.csv`
+`get_weather.py` (and `get_weather.ipynb`) scrape data from the [OpenWeather API](https://openweathermap.org/api "OpenWeather API") to get the median high and low temperatures for each city for the past year, as well as the total rainfall over the same period.
+These data points can be used plotted in `main.cpp`.

+`get_weather.py` can be executed at the command line as "python get_weather.py {OpenWeather API key}".
+If no API key is provided, then mine will be used, which is why this project won't stay public for long.

+## using GeoGraphy
+It's not hard.
+Open `main.cpp` and hit run, and as long as everything is installed correctly, then the UI will pop up, and off you go.